 - Upon receiving the application number, the applicant may place the TM symbol next to the registered mark.

-- Apply for Vienna Codification: Once the application is filed, the Indian Trade Marks Registry assigns a Vienna code to the trademark if it contains symbolic elements/logos.
+- Once the application is filed, the Indian Trade Marks Registry assigns a Vienna code to the trademark if it contains symbolic elements/logos.

 - The Trademark Registry will then review your application to ensure that the basic requirements have been met.